ChristianLapinig/aem-setup-cli/README.md

 The `setup` command also has the following flags/options:

 ```
 -h, --help              help for setup
+-i, --instance string   Instance where the given repository from 'mount' should be mounted.
+-m, --mount string      Path to an existing AEM repository that will be mounted to your instances.
+Must be used with the instance flag.
 -p, --path string       Path where AEM should be setup.
 Default is the current directory you are in. (default ".")
 ```

 Example: